rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 - Link the provider by modifying the appropriate `provide` method;
   or add a new one if needed and ensure that `rustc_driver` is invoking it.

+[^steal]: The one exception to those rules is the `ty::steal::Steal` type, which is used to cheaply modify MIR in place.
+See the definition of `Steal` for more details.
+New uses of `Steal` should **not** be added without alerting `@rust-lang/compiler`.

 #### Query structs and descriptions

-For each kind, the `rustc_queries` macro will generate a "query struct" named after the query.
-This struct is a kind of a place-holder describing the query.
-Each such struct implements the [`self::config::QueryConfig`][QueryConfig] trait, which has associated types for the key/value of that particular query.
+For each query, the `rustc_queries` macro will generate a "query struct" named after the query.
+This struct is a kind of placeholder describing the query.
+Each query struct implements the [`self::config::QueryConfig`][QueryConfig] trait, which has associated types for the key/value of that particular query.
 Basically the code generated looks something like this: